Covenant Judgment and the Times of the Gentiles

 Judgment follows rejection of Christ, yet God’s redemptive purposes move forward.

-21 Then let those who are in Judea flee to the mountains.
-Let those who are in the middle of her depart.
-Let those who are in the country not enter therein.
+21 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country stay out of the city.

-22 For these are days of vengeance, that all things which are written may be fulfilled.
+22 For these are the days of vengeance, to fulfill all that is written.

-23 Woe to those who are pregnant and to those who nurse infants in those days!
-For there will be great distress in the land, and wrath to this people.
+23 How miserable those days will be for pregnant and nursing mothers!
+For there will be great distress upon the land and wrath against this people.

-24 They will fall by the edge of the sword, and will be led captive into all the nations.
-Jerusalem will be trampled down by the Gentiles, until the times of the Gentiles are fulfilled.
+24 They will fall by the edge of the sword and be led captive into all the nations.
+And Jerusalem will be trodden down by the Gentiles, until the times of the Gentiles are fulfilled.

 Judgment follows rejection of Christ, yet God’s redemptive purposes move forward.